alexvmt/farm_plot_detection/README.md

 ### Random forest

 A random forest classifier is applied to each one of the 6 Bengo regions and also to all of them at once to verify the validity of the sampled points and the resulting classification.
 Four different balanced datasets are evaluated.
 A Sentinel-2 cloud-masked mean composite from April 2020 is used as the input image.
+The features used are the bands B2, B3, B4 and B8 and also NDVI.

 | Sampling mode | Sample size | Region    | Train accuracy | Test accuracy |
 |---------------|-------------|-----------|----------------|---------------|